 We have analyzed this rule under Department of Homeland Security Directive 023-01 and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
 4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This rule involves a safety zone lasting not more than 2 hours that will prohibit entry within 300 feet of a fireworks launch site along Lake Michigan and the Grand River in Grand Haven, MI.
-It is categorically excluded from further review under paragraph L60(a) in Table 3-1 of U.S. Coast Guard Environmental Planning Implementing Procedures 5090.1.
-A Record of Environmental Consideration supporting this determination will be available in the docket where indicated under ADDRESSES once it has been completed.
+This rule involves a temporary safety zone lasting 3 hours that will prohibit entry into a designated area.
+Normally such actions are categorically excluded from further review under paragraph L [60] a in Table 3-1 of U.S. Coast Guard Environmental Planning Implementing Procedures 5090.1.
+A Record of Environmental Consideration supporting this determination is available in the docket where indicated under ADDRESSES.